So you want i3wm on MacOS?

 spacebar (i3status replacement)

-Spacebar is a cool status bar, similar to i3status.
-It shows everything you need, such as the time, user, battery status and our active workspaces.
+Spacebar is a status bar for macOS, similar to i3status.
+It shows the time, user, battery, and active workspaces.

 brew install cmacrae/formulae/spacebar